 Once a Scot, you’re always a Scot and our proud alumni give back to their alma mater in many different ways.
 Through the Scots Connection programs, alumni give of their time by volunteering to engage in programming that connects alumni with current students.
 Whether you volunteer for a one-time event, or are available to contribute your time and talent on a regular basis, volunteers build new relationships, renew old friendships and touch the lives of our students and alumni.

-After reading up on your can volunteer your time today by clicking the descriptions below, make sure you fill out the volunteer form!
+Read up on how you can volunteer your time today by clicking the descriptions below, make sure you fill out the volunteer form!

 The Scots Connection College to Careers Conference is an annual event that invites stand-out alumni to share their secrets to success with current students.
 This event is hosted in February each year and welcomes alumni to spend a Saturday afternoon on campus interacting with students and fellow alums in an effort to help students discover the path to a meaningful career.
 The format for the event varies from year to year based on the theme of the conference, but usually includes an alumni panel, roundtable discussions and networking activities.
 Lunch and dinner are provided!